dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 .. generic-function:: type-for-sequence-stream
    :open:

-   Finds the type of sequence-stream class that needs to be instantiated for a given sequence.
+   Determines the :class:`<sequence-stream>` subclass to instantiate to create a stream over the given sequence.

    :signature: type-for-sequence-stream *sequence* => *sequence-stream-type*